j10sanders/jonsjournal/src/pages/blog/2020-02-22-speeding-up-songs.md

 ---

 Like many people, I listen to podcasts sped up.
-Anywhere from 1.5x - 2x speed, and it's great!
+Anywhere from 1.5x - 2x speed, and it's great.
+I probably wouldn't listen to podcasts at all if I couldn't speed them up.
 These days, people's voices don't sound like chipmunks when you speed up digital audio, because instead of merely playing the audio faster, the sample rate is reduced and the remaining audio is stitched together.
 Think of it like pulling out tiny slices of audio and then pressing the remaining slices together - this is called the "sampling method," and it's used for all types of media content that have duration - (think podcasts and videos).
 Nice coverage of the topic from WaPo [here](https://www.washingtonpost.com/news/wonk/wp/2016/06/22/i-have-found-a-new-way-to-watch-tv-and-it-changes-everything/).

 But sometimes, it doesn't work so well.
-If you watch a lot of videos sped up, you may notice that a lot of music sounds terrible, while speech almost always sounds natural.
+If you consume much sped-up media, you may notice that music often sounds terrible, while speech almost always sounds natural.
 Why?

 To begin with, of course music is going to sound somewhat worse -- lower sample rates entail lower fidelity.
 It's a general guideline to record audio of all types in 44100HZ - which means audio is sampled 23 times every .00050th of a second -- or 46,000 times in a second.
 Which seems really high.
 So even if you speed a 44100HZ video up 2x, you still get 23,000 samples per second.
 It's still going to be recognizable with that much data, but it's longer going to be as high-def.